boutiques/boutiques/README.md

 Very exciting, you now have a Boutiques descriptor for your app!
 If you aren't in one of those unique cases, unfortunately you'll still need to generate your descriptor by hand according to the [schema](./tools/python/boutiques/schema/descriptor.schema.json).

+### Create a New Descriptor

+There are two additional ways to get you started with creating Boutiques descriptors, both wrapped up in the "create" module of Boutiques.
+First, if you just want an example descriptor that shows many of the properties you can later set in Boutiques, you should use the command line interface:

+    $ bosh create my-new-descriptor.json

+However, if you want a bit more of a head start and your tool is built in Python using the `argparse` library, we can help more!
+In the Python script with your argparser defined, simply add the following lines to get yourself a minimal corresponding descriptor:

+    import boutiques.creator as bc
+    newDescriptor = bc.CreateDescriptor(myparser, execname="/command/to/run/exec")
+    newDescriptor.save("my-new-descriptor.json")

+There are additional custom arguments which can be supplied to this script, such as tags for your tool.
+It is also worth noting that no interpretation of output files is attempted by this tool, so your descriptor could certainly be enhanced by addind these and other features available through Boutiques, such as tests, tags, error codes, groups, and container images.

 ### Validation

 You just created a Boutiques descriptor (compliant with the [schema](./tools/python/boutiques/schema/descriptor.schema.json), of course)